EntyG/Buonghe/README.md

-Here is a comprehensive and polished version of your documentation in English.
-I have organized it to look professional for a GitHub README, added details about the Chrome Extension installation (since it's a manual process), and refined the language.

-***

 # 🎵 Buonghe - Intelligent Virtual Assistant for Movie Retrieval

 > **Experience a new way to search for anime moments with Hatsune Miku.**